 Then there's your own name.
 If you are showing or competing, you may be working very hard to associate your name with your riding and/or training skills.
 You probably don't want someone else to register your name as their domain name.

 What Is "Registering" A Domain Name?

-If You Register It, You Don't Need To "Do" Anything With It
+If You Register A Domain Name, You Don't Need To Do Anything With It

 How Do I Register A Domain Name?

 To register a domain name, you first have to make sure no one else has registered it already.
 To check a domain name's availability (it's free), you can use this link: NetworkSolutions.com .